 - Kentucky, Maryland, Ohio, and South Carolina allow judges to be on social media with certain qualifications.

-- New York seems to be most deferential to judges, saying that they must be on social media so long as the judge “otherwise complies with the Rules Governing Judicial Conduct” and exercises “an appropriate degree of discretion” in using the network and stays abreast of how the features of the social network may change and impact the judge’s duties.
+- New York seems to be most deferential to judges, saying that they may be on social media so long as the judge “otherwise complies with the Rules Governing Judicial Conduct” and exercises “an appropriate degree of discretion” in using the network and stays abreast of how the features of the social network may change and impact the judge’s duties.

 Absent a specific rule, interactions with judges are always governed by the standard of “appearance of impropriety” – that nebulous standard that reminds me of Justice Stewart’s pornography quote (“I know it when I see it”).
 The ABA issued Formal Opinion 462 which states that judges may do so without giving the appearance of impropriety.

-Given the ABA’s o-ahead, it is reality that judges will be out there on social media networks.
+Given the ABA’s go-ahead, it is reality that judges will be out there on social media networks.
 As lawyers, we must govern our conduct so as not to violate the ethical rules and not to give an appearance of impropriety.
 Not friending on Facebook or connecting on LinkedIn with judges seems simple enough, but what if a friend or colleague becomes a judge after you have connected?
 Or if you have connected in the past and now it becomes a priority to disconnect?
-Professor Kelly Lynn Anders of Savannah Law School addressed the ethics of unfriending in her article, Ethical Exits: When Lawyers and Judges Must Sever Ties on Social Media, 7 Charleston Law Review 187, Professor Anders explains that there is no guidance on how to actually do this, but ethical considerations and general best practices dictate that lawyers and judges communicate with each other prior to unfriending each other; a time-consuming task that realistically seems unlikely to actually happen.
+Professor Kelly Lynn Anders of Savannah Law School addressed the ethics of unfriending in her article, Ethical Exits: When Lawyers and Judges Must Sever Ties on Social Media, 7 Charleston Law Review 187.
+Professor Anders explains that there is no guidance on how to actually do this, but ethical considerations and general best practices dictate that lawyers and judges communicate with each other prior to unfriending each other; a time-consuming task that realistically seems unlikely to actually happen.

 Given the “appearance of impropriety” standard, the general lack of guidance in the rules, and the tough stance states like Florida take, be prudent.
-If you think someone viewing your interaction with a member of the bench in social media would find it improper, you would probably avoid it.
+If you think someone viewing your interaction with a member of the bench in social media would find it improper, you should probably avoid it.
 Another way to think of it is whether you would be comfortable if your opposing counsel had the same connection to the judge online.
-If you would not be happy about it, you would not have it either.
+If you would not be happy about it, you should not have it either.